 - DON’T soak in hot tubs or baths.

 - DON’T have sex.
-It’s possible to transmit the virus even if you use a condom.
+It’s the virus even if you use a condom.

 Although home remedies can be a helpful complementary therapy, they aren’t a substitute for clinical treatment.